mikel-jason/dhbw-ai-leap-motion-classification/README.md

     RETURN no movement
 ```

 This leads to two calibration parameters: The number of frames within a box and the threshold.
-These are be set for each observation individually.
+These are set for each observation individually.

 ### Finite state machine (FSM)
 To extract more complex movements (or movement pattern) from these simple movements *up*, *down* or *no movement*, finite state machines are used.
 Per target movement, one FSM is implemented for individual logic.
 This allows wide customization per movement.
 While defining the states of the FSM, success handlers on transitions are used to count transitions into a target movement.
 This also prevents from counting one movement multiple times since then, the state machine does not change state.